osintukraine/telegram-channelID/README.md

 # telegram-channelID
 - a python script to retrieve subscribed channel ID's from your telegram account and export the list to CSV
-- python channels.py --input_file input.csv to retrieve the channel ID's from a local CSV file with missing channel ID's
+- retrieve the channel ID's from a local CSV file with missing channel ID's

 # How to use :